 Amachi Knoxville, and initiative of Knoxville Leadership Foundation, is consistently looking for positive, adult mentors to walk alongside our youth in and around Knoxville.
 Our program serves at-risk youth with a specific emphasis on youth who have been impacted by incarceration of a caregiver.
 We offer both 1:1 community-based and group site-based mentoring.
 This opportunity is a chance to build a relationship, and have fun with a child through mentorship.
 If you are interested in learning more please contact Kathryn Compeau at email@example.com or call 865-888-6835.

 Big Brothers Big Sisters of East Tennessee

 Local kids need YOU!
 Volunteers mentor their Littles through one-on-one meetings at schools, many of which are close to campus.
 Bigs and Littles play games, read, eat lunch, and more.
-Most of all, Bigs provide a stable, positive relationship for their Littles to look forward to each week.
+Most of all, Bigs provide a consistent, positive relationship for their Littles to look forward to each week.
 The time commitment is one hour per week, and volunteers are asked to commit at least one calendar year.
-Contact Stacy Bevil for more information at firstname.lastname@example.org.
+Contact Stacy Bevil for more information at SBevil@TennesseeBig.org or visit TennesseeBig.org.